 How to Enroll

-If you have finished or will soon complete one of these Greenville Technical College programs, you meet entry requirements for USC Upstate's ETM program: Architectural Engineering Technology, Construction Engineering Technology, Engineering Graphics Technology, Geomatics Technology (surveying), Electrical or Electronics Engineering Technology, computer electronics technology, mechanical engineering technology, or civil engineering technology.
+If you have finished or will soon complete one of these Greenville Technical College programs, you meet entry requirements for USC Upstate's ETM program: Architectural Engineering Technology, Construction Engineering Technology, Engineering Design Technology, Geomatics Technology (surveying), Electrical or Electronics Engineering Technology, computer electronics technology, mechanical engineering technology, or civil engineering technology.
 Talk to your advisor about the ETM program.